Fast2docs/Fast2-docs/docs/catalog/loader.md

  | Multi-line content | `String list` | The content of the email.
 It can be composed with different paragraphs, please note Fast2 is not responsible for the text formatting though. |

-## MFileInjector <small> - Module to inject into M-Files via its public REST API.
-Java 11 is required for this module. </small> {#MFileInjector data-toc-label="MFileInjector"}
+## MFilesInjector <small> - Module to inject into M-Files via its public REST API.
+Java 11 is required for this module. </small> {#MFilesInjector data-toc-label="MFilesInjector"}

 Module to inject into M-Files via its public REST API.
 Java 11 is required for this module.